PrintedProto/3D-on-an-ATmega328p/README.md

 Points of note:

 - Fixed point calculations, of course (8 bits for the decimal part)
-- I stored and read the statue data from the .text segment.
+- I stored and read the statue data from the .text segment (Google PROGMEM).
 Even though the ATmega328P has 32KB of flash available to store the program code, it only has 2K of RAM.
 So I use the flash storing the code to also store the constant data of the XYZ point coordinates.
 - Bonus "distance LED": shines brightly when the statue gets close :-)
 - Conditionally outputs FPS info to serial port.